brunoamorim39/rock-paper-scissors/README.md

 This project is a simple implementation of the "rock paper scissors" game.
-The game is played entirely through the browser console at the moment, with a front-end planned for addition in the near future.
+The game features a skeleton UI for playing the game, with an easter egg that will require some digging to discover.